By: Daniel Garf On: March 09, 2026 In: Uncategorized Comments: 0

 What to Look for in a Trade Show Performer

 Ability to integrate your message.
 Ask any candidate: can you weave in our product or key message naturally?
 If the answer is vague or they just say they can work with any content, dig deeper.
 The best performers will ask you detailed questions about your product and audience before committing.
+That preparation is the whole job.

 Energy that matches a full day on the floor.
 Trade shows are marathons.
 A performer who’s sharp for the first two hours and fades by the afternoon isn’t worth the investment.
 Ask how they structure their energy across a full show day.
+Someone who does this regularly will have a real answer.

 The question isn’t what the performer costs.
-The question is: how many additional qualified leads do you need to make that investment worth it?
+The question is: how many additional qualified leads do you need to make that investment worthwhile?
 For most exhibitors, it’s 2-3 conversations that wouldn’t have happened otherwise.
+Most clients who add a trade show mentalist to their exhibiting strategy don’t go back to doing it without one.

 Frequently Asked Questions